-You'll find exceptionally good regional cuisine from Shimane Prefecture and very reasonable prices at this old-fashioned izakaya.
+You'll find exceptionally good regional cuisine from Shimane Prefecture at very reasonable prices at this old-fashioned izakaya.
 The menu showcases fish and seafood flown in from the region as well as local-style dishes prepared from heirloom breeds of pork and chicken.
 There's also a good selection of Shimane craft sake, with a friendly staff who are happy to advise you on your selection.

-The sake list features twelve brands from small craft breweries, most priced in the Y800 per glass.
+The menu lists only a handful of sake brands, but if you ask the staff for recommendations there are a few dozen more - mostly from small craft breweries and typically priced at around Y800 per glass.
 More adventurous drinkers may wish to try the Shimane-ken wine - red and white are each Y630 per glass.
 The restaurant is affiliated with the Shimane-ken Prefectural antenna shop next door, which helps explain the abundance of freshly imported ingredients and the very reasonable prices.

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From Bento.com.